nobodynate/nobodynate.github.io/README.md

 # ctfs

-This repo is used to build my [personal site](http://natewilson.xyz/).
+This repo is used to build my writeup site

 The site hosts notes I take while studying for the OSCP.